NxBlaze/odin-rock-paper-scissors/README.md

 ## Project Goals

-Although it's a very straightforward project, I still wanted use it as an opportunity to push a little beyond what I've learned so far.
+Although it's a very straightforward project, I still wanted use it as an opportunity for learing and push a little beyond my current skill level.

 ### Determining Winner